How to Trade Options

 Each brokerage will handle the transactions a bit differently but the concept is the same.
 Make sure you understand how your broker handles the transactions before making any live trades.
 Sometimes, they have tutorials that you can view to get a better understanding.
 Don’t ignore these if you are new to options trading.

 When you get to the point of trading more advanced option strategies, be aware that you will have to pay commissions on each leg that you transact.
-For instance, if you were to trade a straddle, this is buying an option and simultaneously selling another one, you would pay commissions on both of those legs.
-A straddle is used when you expect a big jump in a stock in either direction.
+For instance, if you were to trade a straddle, this is the simultaneous buying of a call option and a put option, you would pay commissions on both of those legs.
+A straddle is used when you expect a big jump in a stock in either direction but aren’t sure which direction the stock will go.
 One of the legs will expire worthless while the other will profit handsomely.
 If you decide to close one or both of the legs, you will need to pay commissions on those as well.

 Make sure you understand which option in the chain you are buying.
 Some beginners think they are buying one leg, when in fact, they end up buying something else.
 They calculated their target profits on the strike price they thought they were buying, only to discover that the profit is smaller, or worse, it turns into a loss.